fruitexe-web/fruitexe-web.github.io/docs/_posts/2021-01-27-opening-post.markdown

 “It was?” she said, shocked.
 She looked around the office at all the people typing away uselessly at disconnected terminals and faxing documents that were going nowhere.
 "Yes.”

-“Well in that case you simply must find Jaroslavas Dzerins, he operates out telegraph system, he should be our only contact with the outside world now.
+“Well in that case you simply must find Jaroslavas Dzerins, he operates our telegraph system, he should be our only contact with the outside world now.
 He can get in contact with the Ministry of Communication Equipment Repair.

 “Where’s he?”